TheYash27/Foundry_fund_me/README.md

 ## Testing

-We talk about 4 test tiers in the video.
+We talk about 4 test tiers in project.

 1. Unit
 2. Integration